AllenInstitute/ZeroMQ-XOP/Readme.rst

 As mentioned previously, this XOP supports Igor versions 6/7 in principle.
 However, the test suite *does not*.
 Thus, Igor6/7 builds are **experimental** and should be treated as such.

-In what follows, we explicit the differences in installation and compilation when using with Igor6/7.
+In what follows, we explicit the differences in installation and compilation for Igor6/7.

 Installation
 ^^^^^^^^^^^^

-The differences in installation relate to Igor 6/7's support for 32-bit or 64-bit extensions.
+The differences in installation relate to Igor Pro 6/7's support for 32-bit or 64-bit extensions.

-- Igor6 is or before are 32-bit applications, and thus require 32-bit extensions.
-Note that there is a special 64-bit Igor6 for Windows, but it is suggested only for special cases.
+- Igor Pro 6 and earlier are 32-bit applications, and thus require 32-bit extensions.
+Note that there is a special 64-bit Igor Pro 6 for Windows, but it is suggested only for special cases.
 Also note that Igor6 on Mac requires MacOS 10.14 or earlier (as 32-bit support ends with MacOS 10.15).
-- Igor7 installs both 32-bit and 64-bit versios, with the 64-bit recommended.
+- Igor Pro 7 installs both 32-bit and 64-bit versions, with the 64-bit recommended to be used.

 In both cases, only a single "Igor Extensions" directory is provided in the user files directory (i.e., there is no "Igor Extensions (64-bit)").
 As such, you must symlink **the appropriate** extensions folder **depending on your Igor bitness**: